-A week ago my home lightened-up with the presence of a cute 1 year old male-cat.
-I adopted it and it still struggles with the idea of a new home.
-Better said, we both try to get used with someone else presence around us.
-But, until now the experience of living with a pet is amazing.
-However, the little fellow kind of accustomed with his new home and started to act like a rebel cat.
-Because I forgot to cut his nails, Choco started to make his pedicure on my leather sofa!
-I got shocked!
+I recently welcomed a cute 1 year old male cat into my home.
+In spite of the fact that I adopted it, it still has trouble adjusting to its new home.
+As a better way to put it, we both try to get used to having someone else around us.
+However, living with a pet has been an amazing experience so far.
+Eventually, the little fellow adapted to his new home and began acting rebelliously.
+I forgot to cut Choco’s nails, so he started doing his pedicure on my leather sofa!
+My jaw dropped!
 Living with a pet is not that amazing anymore, but I love the cat more than I love sitting on the couch.

-So, I just want to say that these days the internet is amazing.
+In conclusion, I just want to say how helpful the internet is these days.
 You can find solutions to almost everything, including fixing cat scratches on leather.
-Surprisingly, they work amazing and you don’t have to spend money on expensive leather restoring products.
+Surprisingly, they work very well without the use of expensive leather restoration products.

 It seems olive oil will do the trick!
 According to several websites, this ordinary ingredient is effective for lubricating leather.
 It makes sense!
 The elasticity of leather comes from the body’s oils, so olive oil will mimic that elasticity, restoring its flaky and crackly appearance.

 I applied olive oil in circular motions using a soft cloth.
 The key is to really rub it in.
 Then I buffed it off with a paper towel.
 As a result of the paper towel buffing, I discovered that there was no oil residue on the leather surface.
 It still looks great a few weeks later.
 Some deeper marks are still visible, but it looks much better than it did before.
 Adding oil to the leather also brought back some of its rich color tone.